Vaccine mandate & exemptions

 You must submit proof of vaccination using the DOE’s Vaccination Portal.
 Your information will be kept confidential.
 Proof of vaccination can be an image of your vaccination card, the New York State Excelsior Pass or other government record.

-If you are granted a religious or medical exemption, or awaiting the result of an appeal, and are therefore not required to be vaccinated, must you continue to be tested for COVID-19?
+If you are granted a religious or medical exemption or are awaiting the result of an appeal, and are therefore not required to be vaccinated, must you continue to be tested for COVID-19?

-If you are granted a religious or medical exemption, or awaiting the result of an appeal, you will be placed in a non-school DOE building as of Monday, Oct.
-4. At this point, you will be tested twice weekly until such time as you are vaccinated and can return to a school building.
+School staff who were granted a religious or medical exemption were placed in a non-school DOE building as of Monday, Oct.
+4. At this point, they are being tested twice weekly until such time as they are vaccinated and can return to a school building.

 Medical & religious exemptions